Egida/Pitraix/README.md

 - Built-in keylogger that only picks interesting things

-- Built-in ransomware that never stores keys on HOST (I am not responsible how you use this)
+- Built-in ransomware that is incredibly fast and never stores keys on HOST (I am not responsible how you use this)

 - Auto disable backup like Volume Shadow Copy, OneDrive and Windows Backup